AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Spring-2021/README.md

 * Regularization - L1 and L2, Dropout
 * Tuning other hyper-parameters such as learning rate, number of epochs, etc.
 * Exploring the [TensorFlow Playground](https://playground.tensorflow.org/)
-* Application of the above concepts on on [IMDb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) for training a neural network for sentiment analysis
+* Application of the above concepts on [IMDb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) for training a neural network for sentiment analysis

 #### Session 6: (Tuesday, April 13th, 2021)
 * Imbalanced datasets and classification metrices: